mainmatter/mainmatter.com/src/posts/2017-10-24-high-level-assertions-with-qunit-dom.md

 ---
 title: High Level Assertions with qunit-dom
 authorHandle: tobiasbieniek
-bio: 'Senior Frontend Engineer, Ember CLI core team member'
+bio: "Senior Frontend Engineer, Ember CLI core team member"
 description:
-  'Tobias Bieniek introduces qunit-dom, an extension for qunit that allows writing more expressive and less complex UI tests using high level DOM assertions.'
+  "Tobias Bieniek introduces qunit-dom, an extension for qunit that allows writing more expressive and less complex UI tests using high level DOM assertions."
-topic: javascript
+tags: javascript
 ---

 At [EmberFest](https://emberfest.eu/) this year we presented and released